cbohnert67/Objective-Data-Scientist/README.md

 A carefully designed plan for becoming a good Data Scientist with Python.

 Data Science is a new and complex field.
-It appears as an extension of statistical modeling using programming and domain expertise.
+It appears as an extension of statistical modeling and uses programming and software engineering to solve in domain expertise problems.

 *Data Scientist are better at statistics than any software engineer and better at software engineering than any statistician.*